 Since the dawn of time, we’ve survived thanks to our ability to believe in common myths.
 We do this through fictional narratives.
 When we imagine things collectively, we can cooperate in large numbers and organize for survival.
 This concept is explained by Yuval Noah Harari in his book Sapiens: A Brief History of Humankind.
 It’s a powerful idea that proves why investing in constantly changing the strategic narrative of any organization is vital for its survival, whether it is a government, a religious institution or a company.

 Unfortunately, one of the most common reasons why CEOs fail is that they don’t understand the impact of their strategic narrative and they fail to control it.
-That is something that is easy to say and very hard to do.
+That something easy to say and very hard to do.

 We, business leaders, are the victim of common narrative sins.
 Here are seven of them, that I constantly observe in my strategy work.